-At Beech Hill School, we believe children should be given the fundamental skills they need to read and write fluently and with confidence.
-A good use and understanding of the English language underpins the whole curriculum and a high expectation of writing applies across all subjects.
-In English lessons, children are exposed to inspiring and challenging texts to build on reading skills and provide excellent writing opportunities.
-We want children to love reading and enjoy writing.
-We want them to express themselves, be creative and expand their imagination through a broad range of stimulus including carefully chosen books, extracts, poems, films and experiences.
+Writing underpins the entire school curriculum so it is vital that our children are proficient in the fundamental skills of handwriting, spelling and composition and can write independently, with automaticity and confidence.
+In English lessons, children are exposed to inspiring and challenging texts which enhance the wider curriculum or will engage our children and provide excellent writing opportunities.
+We want children to have a love of reading and enjoy writing.
+We want them to be unafraid to express themselves, be creative and expand their imagination through a broad range of stimulus including carefully chosen books, extracts, poems, films and experiences.

 How our English curriculum is constructed